|Flights to the Canaries||Click on a price below or Use our full search|

 The Spanish owned Canary Islands are nestled a surprisingly long way south of the Spanish mainland, 100km west of the southern tip of Morocco.
 Their southern location lends them a warmer and more tropical climate than Spain, and one whose average temperature never drops below 20 degrees Celsius all year

-The Canaries are made up of several familiar sounding islands including Lanzarote, Gran Canaria and Tenerife.
+The Canaries are made up of several familiar sounding islands including Lanzarote, Gran Canaria, Tenerife and Fuerteventura.
 Due to their climate and heavily Spanish influenced culture, the Canaries have long been a popular destination amongst British tourists.

 Package deals and cheap flights mean that the Canaries are a great holiday destination for anyone looking for a no frills week in the sun with a cocktail in one hand the latest paperback phenomenon in the other.
 But with stunning landscapes, fascinating history and delectable local cuisine, there's also much more on offer.

 As there are several main tourist destinations in the Canaries, the Island you choose to visit is an important consideration.
 Each has its own character and charm.
 If you want to sample several of the islands, it may be best to choose a centrally located one and take day excursions by boat to the surrounding islands.